Course Details - Integrated Pest Management and Food Safety

 How to make IPM work in practice

-While technical solutions towards controlling pests are plentiful in practice, the application of IPM is still a struggle for many farmers.
+While technical solutions for controlling pests are plentiful in practice, the application of IPM is still a struggle for many farmers.
 Appropriate implementation of Good Agricultural Practices and IPM for food safety and international market access, requires supportive and enabling policies and institutions.
 This can be achieved through multi-stakeholder processes with the aim to develop enabling IPM and/or pesticide-related policies and supportive institutional innovations.